astroandes/SatelliteShapeLG/paper/referee.md

 Axis limits are now the same for all plots.

-* section 5, last two paragraphs:
+> * section 5, last two paragraphs:
-If true, this result is very nice and fits the other hints that MW might be special.
-But then the question is, do any of the particularities stated here correlate with asphericity?
-How do these findings influence the probability of finding aspherical satellite distributions?
+>If true, this result is very nice and fits the other hints that MW

-[Jaime] Se necesita una muestra amplia para saber.
-Es lo que sugerimos al final.
+>might be special.
+But then the question is, do any of the
+>particularities stated here correlate with asphericity?
+How do these
+>findings influence the probability of finding aspherical satellite
+>distributions?

+To address this question using simulations one would need a large sample of galaxies to estimate these correlations.
+We have added an estimate in the conclusions about the volume required from a cosmological simulation to study these correlations.

-* section 4.5, last paragraph:
+> * section 4.5, last paragraph:
-values for plane width and c/a ratios do not match the values in the corner plots.
+> values for plane width and c/a ratios do not match the values in the
+> corner plots.
 Please be consistent!!!

-[Veronica]
+We have fixed this inconsistency.

-* Figure A.1:
+>* Figure A.1:
-The quality of the plots would highly be improved if the authors would add lines for the observed/estimated values and their uncertainties for the MW and M31.
+> The quality of the plots would highly be improved if the authors

-[Jaime]
+> would add lin> es for the observed/estimated values and their
+> uncertainties for the MW and M31.

+We have included now these uncertainties.

 Minor comments: